daac-tools/crawdad/README.md

 # 🦞 Crawdad: ChaRActer-Wise Double-Array Dictionary

-Double-array trie library for fast CKJ text processing.
+Crawdad is a crate for fast CKJ-text processing using character-wise double-array tries.